Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Abstract

 \section{Abstract}

 We provide a characterization of those relation algebras which are isomorphic to the algebras of compatible relations of some $\Z_2$-set.
-We further prove that this class is finitely axiomatizable in first-order logic in the language of relation algebras.
+It follows that this class is finitely axiomatizable in first-order logic in the language of relation algebras.\\ MSC 03G15.
+Keywords: relation algebra, representation, group action, axiomatizability.